united-security-providers/usp-core-waap-killercoda/usp-core-waap-header-filtering/step2/info.md

 </details>
 <br />

-> &#8987; Wait until the USP Core WAAP pod is running before trying to access the API in the next step (otherwise you'll get a HTTP 502 response)!
+> &#8987; Wait until the USP Core WAAP Pod is running before trying to access the backend in the next step (otherwise you'll get a HTTP 502 response)!

 <details>
 <summary>solution</summary>